 'I've got it.'
 Gatsby examined the parted string, muttered 'Hum!' in an interested way, and tossed the book on a chair.
-'That's a great expression of yours, isn't it?' said Tom sharply.
+Tom's First 'That's a great expression of yours, isn't it?' said TomAttack: sharply.
+Old Sport 'What is?'

-'What is?'
 'All this 'old sport' business.
 Where'd you pick that up?'
 'Now see here, Tom,' said Daisy, turning around from the mirror, 'if you're going to make personal remarks I won't stay here a minute.
 Call up and order some ice for the mint julep.'
 As Tom took up the receiver the compressed heat exploded into sound and we were listening to the portentous chords of Mendelssohn's Wedding March from the ballroom below.